openenergymonitor/docs/main/heatpumps/measuring_ach_with_co2.md

 It is quite difficult with the above equation to guess the baseline correctly as it can be different to the expected outside concentration level of 420 ppm.

-The Emoncms CO2 sensing app gets around this by iterratively refining an exponential decay curve fit against what could be several hundred datapoints.
-This ensures that the best combination air change rate and baseline CO2 concentration values are found that describe the decay curve measured from the sensor.
-This curve is described with the following rearangement of the above equation:
+The Emoncms CO<sub>2</sub> monitoring app gets around this by iteratively refining an exponential decay curve fit against what could be several hundred data-points.
+This ensures that the best combination air change rate and baseline CO<sub>2</sub> concentration values are found that describe the decay curve measured from the sensor.
+This curve is described with the following rearrangement of the above equation:

     Cend = (Cstart - Cbase) x exp(-1 x ACH x Thours) + Cbase

+### Real world example

+The following decay curves are from 3 CO<sub>2</sub> sensors placed at different points in an open plan living room, dining room and kitchen of a mid-terrace house of stone construction which has not had any special attention to draught proofing.
+The decay period is over-night with the occupants asleep upstairs and the door to the space closed.

+After refining each curve in turn by pressing the 'Refine' button a couple of times, the air change rates that gives the best fit are found to be between 0.33 ACH and 0.37 ACH.

 ![co2monitor_app_decay.png](img/co2monitor_app_decay.png)

+Selecting a number of further overnight decay curve examples from January 2024:

+- January 14th, 0.33-0.40 ACH, wind speed 2 m/s
+- January 17th, 0.32-0.37 ACH, wind speed 2 m/s
+- January 18th, 0.49-0.60 ACH, wind speed 1 m/s
+- January 19th, 0.51-0.57 ACH, wind speed 6 m/s
+- January 20th, 0.50-0.56 ACH, wind speed 11 m/s
+- January 23th, 0.73-0.77 ACH, wind speed 6 m/s
+- January 25th, 0.42-0.41 ACH, wind speed 7 m/s

+In general the CO<sub>2</sub> decay method works well for spaces like a downstairs living room that can be closed off from the rest of the house and left unoccupied over a long enough period but it can be difficult to get whole house decay rates as it is difficult to get a relatively high CO<sub>2</sub> starting point throughout the house, followed by a long enough period with no occupancy.

+Perhaps better results could be obtained as part of a structured test, with CO2 levels elevated artificially to an 2000 ppm throughout the house e.g with a CO2 fire extinguisher and circulation fans before then leaving the house unoccupied.

+The other downside to decay tests is that it's hard to capture the effect of general occupancy, opening doors between rooms, leaving a front door open for 5 minutes while you pack the car etc. The next method attempts to get around that but introduces an element of guess work that the decay method avoids.

+---

 ## Averaging method